Tag Archives: 2025-2026

 In addition to Melone, the team was led by captains Shane Mahoney and Henry Phillips, both seniors, and juniors Luke Munroe and Connor Hines.
 Several players won individual honors this season, highlighted by Melone’s selection as Patriot League MVP.
 Phillips, Munroe, junior Ryan Kisiel, and junior Shane Fanning were selected as League All-Stars.
 Mahoney received the League Sportsmanship Award, while senior Flynn Gardner was honored with the Boston Bruins–MIAA Sportsmanship Award.
 Brody Kiley was recognized as a League Scholar-Athlete.

 Girls hockey – The team went 14-6-0 in the regular season and won the Patriot League Fisher Division Team Sportsmanship Award for the second straight year.
 They earned the 13th seed in the Division 2 tournament, capturing a 2-1 overtime win against No. 20 Walpole in the Round of 32.
-The season ended in the Round of 16 on March 2, with an 8-3 loss to 4th seeded Pembroke.
+The season ended in the Round of 16 on March 2, with an 8-3 loss to the 4th-seeded Pembroke.

 Senior Leah Toner won the individual League Sportsmanship Award, junior Kiki Carroll was named a League Scholar-Athlete, and league All-Stars were senior Vanessa Federico, junior Allie Condon, sophomore Liv McCormick, and sophomore Caitlin O’Neill.
 Federico also received the Boston Bruins-MIAA Sportsmanship Award.
 The team was captained by Toner, Federico, senior Heather McGinnis, and Condon.